Do Go On - 207 - The Golden State Killer

 It's quite different, isn't it?

-So the statute of limitation has expired on those offenses,
+So the statute of limitation has expired on those offences,

 Right.